E-2 NONIMMIGRANT INVESTOR VISA

 If you or someone you know is interested in obtaining an E-2 Visa in Rhode Island or Boston, the immigration attorneys at Barsom Law Group can help.
 Furthermore, because immigration law is federal law, Rhode Island E-2 visa specialist, George Barsom can handle applications in many other states.

 Mr. Barsom is fluent in Arabic and the Barsom Law Group has access to attorneys who are fluent in Spanish, Italian, and Portuguese.

 Barsom Law Group can give you and your family members peace of mind in undertaking this difficult and potentially frustrating and time-consuming task.
 Once hired, Barsom Law Group will take over the application process from beginning to end, keeping clients informed, and taking the stress out of the process.
-If you need assistance, our E-2 visa specialist in Rhode Island can help you.
+If you need assistance, our specialist E2 visa attorney in Rhode Island can help you.
 Contact Barsom Law Group today.

 Boston and Providence Immigration Lawyer --401-400-7222-- schedule a Consultation Book Online